-- Add BBQ sauce and thin with enough water to make a sauce.
-Stir and reduce heat to low and cook for about 20 minutes.
+- Add BBQ sauce and thin with enough water to coat the jackfruit.
+Stir and reduce heat and simmer for about 20 minutes.

 - Remove lid and stir occasionally, ensuring the jackfruit isn't sticking to the bottom of the saucepan, the bbq sauce can get quite sticky, if this is the case, just add more water.